-In case of overnight bad weather, we will be using SwiftReachK12, a phone and email communication system, to notify faculty, staff and students when school is called off or there is a late start.
+In case of overnight bad weather, we will be using School Reach, a phone and email communication system, to notify faculty, staff and students when school is called off or there is a late start.
 We will continue to post school closings on KMOX radio and TV channels KMOV and KSDK.
-This information will also be posted on our social media outlets.